Point Cook: Early settlers

 Point Cook was originally spelled Point Cooke, and named in 1836.
 Almost all references dropped the "e"; however, in the early 2000s the point itself was officially renamed "Point Cooke".
 Point Cook was named after John M. Cooke, mate of His Majesty's vessel Rattlesnake.
 Commanded by Captain Hobson, the ship charted part of the Port Phillip Bay in 1836.

 William Drayton Taylor leased the land around Point Cook promontory in 1849.
 The following year in 1850 Taylor transferred his licence to Alexander Irvine.
 By March 1852, a six-room weatherboard cottage had been erected.

 In 1853 the pastoralist Thomas Chirnside added the farmlands of Point Cook to his holdings.
 He built the famous Point Cook Homestead of twenty-five rooms in 1857.
 Initially Point Cook was an important segment of the expanding pastoral empire established by Thomas and his brother Andrew.
-As their extensive land holdings were developed substantial homesteads were later constructed at Werribee Park, Carranballac, Mount Williams and Curnong.
+As their extensive land holdings were developed substantial homesteads were later constructed at Werribee Park, Carranballac, Mount William and Curnong.

 Due to the Chirnside brothers' deep interest in hunting, deer and foxes were introduced to Point Cook in the 1850s.
 As early as 1859 members of the Melbourne Hunt Club and the Geelong & District Hunt Club were invited to hunt at Point Cook.
 In the early 1860s Thomas Chirnside imported valuable horses for the breeding at Point Cook.
 The property was said to have three racetracks.
 The Chirnside's became one of Victoria's prominent pastoral families, entertaining the colonial gentry and organising sporting functions for their guests at Point Cook.

 In 1873 the Chirnside brothers began construction of the elaborate mansion at Werribee Park.
 By 1877 the Werribee Park Mansion had been completed and it largely displaced the Point Cook Homestead as their families' focus.